simolus3/drift/moor_flutter/README.md

 let me know by creating an issue!
 - Simple `COUNT(*)` operations (group operations will be much more complicated)
 - Support default values and expressions
-- Support more Datatypes: We should at least support `Uint8List` out of the box, supporting floating / fixed point numbers as well would be awesome
 - Support Dart VM apps
 - References
   - DSL API